PCJones/ultimate-splinterlands-bot/README.md

 - `USE_CLASSIC_BOT_PRIVATE_API=false` Set to false unless you have the private API from the original bot

--`TELEGRAM_NOTIF=false` Set to false unless you create a Telegram bot for notification.
+- `TELEGRAM_NOTIF=false` Set to false unless you create a Telegram bot for notification.

--`TELEGRAM_TOKEN=` your telegram bot token, create bot: https://t.me/BotFather
+- `TELEGRAM_TOKEN=` your telegram bot token, create bot: https://t.me/BotFather

--`TELEGRAM_CHATID` telegram chat id for notify, get the id: https://t.me/get_id_bot
+- `TELEGRAM_CHATID` telegram chat id for notify, get the id: https://t.me/get_id_bot

 # Donations